https://www.k2i-eoc.com

 Upcoming Courses

 If a course you wish to attend is not scheduled or the dates do not suit you or your organisation’s needs, please feel free to contact us to arrange alternative dates via our “CONTACT US” page and we will do our best to accommodate your request.
-NB: all our courses require a minimum of 6 attendees

 Intended Audience